titu1994/IDS-Course-Project/README.md

 ### Structure is as follows :
 / will refer to the root of the repo, just as in Linux and contain the final few master scripts that will call scripts from /staging/*.
 Dont put anything there for now.

-### The main directories in / are going to be /raw, /datasets and /staging.
+### The main directory in / is going to be /staging.
-- /raw = store your temporary datasets here.
-These have to be cleaned, modified and standardized by scripts in /staging/* to get inside the clean /datasets
-- /datasets = stores only clean data which can directly be used by /staging
-- /models = stores the trained serialized models from /staging

 ### /staging = the main directory where most of the scripts will be.
 Its divided into lots of components for now, we can add or remove later as needed.

+#### Inside /staging, there is a /staging/data where all the files will be stored.
+It contains 3 main folders :
+- /staging/data/raw = store your temporary datasets here.
+These have to be cleaned, modified and standardized by scripts in /staging/* to get inside the clean /datasets
+- /staging/data/datasets = stores only clean data which can directly be used by /staging
+- /staging/data/models = stores the trained serialized models from /staging

 #### Inside /staging root, only scripts which call upon imports from /staging/* will be kept in the root.
 These scripts will use the /staging/ml, /staging/preprocessing, /staging/utils to scrape websites, download data, store in /raw temporarily, clean data and store in /datasets, apply ml algos and store the trained models in /models